DataFire/Integrations/integrations/generated/oxforddictionaries/README.md

 * output [StatsWordResult](#statswordresult)

 ### stats.frequency.words.source_lang.get
 This endpoint provides a list of frequencies for a given word or words.
 Unlike the /word/ endpoint, the results are split into the smallest units. <br> <br> To exclude a specific value, prepend it with the minus sign ('-').
 For example, to get frequencies of the lemma 'happy' but exclude superlative forms (i.e., happiest) you could use options 'lemma=happy;grammaticalFeatures=-degreeType:superlative'. <br> <br> Parameters can be provided in PATH, GET or POST (form or json).
-The parameters in PATH are overriden by parameters in GET, POST and json (in that order).
+The parameters in PATH are overridden by parameters in GET, POST and json (in that order).
 In PATH, individual options are separated by semicolon and values are separated by commas (where multiple values can be used). <br> <br> The parameters wordform/trueCase/lemma/lexicalCategory also exist in a plural form, taking a lists of items.
 Examples:
 * PATH: /wordforms=happy,happier,happiest
 * GET: /?wordforms=happy&wordforms=happier&wordforms=happiest
 * POST (json):